 So as you can see in the above picture, the cabinet front, handle (no handles for me), etc are all chosen.
 All of these changes can be made in bulk to save you time and to make sure everything is the same.

-When you click on “MORE,” you get the option to change the interior cabinet colour as well as add side panels.
+When you click on “MORE,” you get the option to change the interior cabinet colour as well as additional side panels.
 The side panels are important details you have to do one by one.
-As you can see, the cabinet I have selected (it’s outlined in red in the floor plan) needs a side panel on the right to ensure you see a pretty black piece, and not a brown cabinet.
+As you can see, the cabinet I have selected (it’s outlined in red in the floor plan) needs a side panel on the right to ensure you see a pretty black piece and not a brown cabinet.